Timothy C. Hain, MD, Chicago IL. Page last modified: January 21, 2017

 Also see -- at the bottom of this page, a list of medications that are simply of uncertain use, as well as "nutritional supplements for migraine".

-Acupuncture: Positive recommendation.
-Works in about 40% of headaches, for uncertain reasons.
+Acupuncture: Works in about 40% of headaches, for uncertain reasons.
 Usually must be repeated on a weekly basis.
 (Schiapparelli, Allais et al. 2011).
-Can be expensive as insurance usually doesn't cover.
+We think that even more frequent would be better, but this can be expensive as insurance usually doesn't cover acupuncture.
+Not recommended (because of expense).

-Avoidance of drugs: Certain medications and recreational drugs cause headaches.
+Avoidance of certain drugs: Certain medications and recreational drugs cause headaches.
 For example, many cold capsules increase blood pressure.
 Alcohol commonly causes headache.
-Caffeine can be a problem (see end of this section).
+ED drugs cause increased blood flow and can trigger migraine.
+Caffeine in large amounts can be a problem (see end of this section).
 Read the PDR or ask your doctor.
-Avoidance is highly recommended.
+Avoidance is highly recommended when practical.

 Biofeedback: Used for headaches with a tension component.
 Not worth the expense.

-Chiropractic treatment: Not recommended because manipulation of the neck bones may lead to stroke.
+Chiropractic treatment: Not recommended because manipulation of the neck (specifically "snapping") may lead to stroke.
 Nevertheless, some patients report successful reduction in migraines through chiropractic.

 Diet: Highly recommended.
 Foods may provoke migraine, and your doctor may advise a trial of selected food withdrawal.
 See list of foods which may provoke migraine.

 Drugs available in foreign countries.
 Flunarizine, a calcium channel and dopamine blocker, is used extensively for migraine in Europe.
 It can be obtained legally through the mail, with an appropriate prescription.
 The usual dose is 5-15 mg daily.
 There is an immense literature about Flunarizine, and it seems pretty clear that it is effective.
-The calcium channel effect is probably not the important one -- dopamine blocking is probably the reason it works.
+The calcium channel effect is probably not the important one -- dopamine blocking is probably the reason it works (see commentary at bottom of this web page).

 Heat or Cold: Recommended.
 Some headaches, such as tension and sometimes sinus, benefit from heat to the head, such as from a hot shower.
 Others, usually including Migraine, get worse with heat but may respond to cold packs.
 Might be worth a cautious try.
 Don't burn yourself !